Copy of Copy of fall 23 deans list header

 Brent Brown

-Brent A. Brown ’90, is an architect who works to advance the public interest.
-He credits his parents for instilling in him an empathetic work ethic and Texas A&M University for introducing him to the power of design.
-His work has included affordable architecture, community development, cultural place-making, city planning, urban design, disaster recovery, and public green space initiatives.
+Brent A. Brown is an architect who works to advance the public interest.
+He credits his parents for instilling an empathetic work ethic and Texas A&M University for introducing him to the power of design.
+His work has included affordable architecture, community development, cultural placemaking, city planning, urban design, disaster recovery and public green space initiatives.
 Through his leadership and commitment to equity, he built one of the nation’s leading public interest design practices, helped municipal governments prioritize design in decision-making, and established the foundation for some of Texas’ largest new public parks.
+Recognizing the limitations of architectural practice in overcoming historical inequities in our cities and towns, Brown founded buildingcommunity WORKSHOP to unite design, community engagement and advocacy for social and economic justice.
+As a nonprofit creative practice, bcWORKSHOP empowers positive change within communities across Texas while serving as a training ground for hundreds of young architects.

 Steve Fitzpatrick 78